Adam-Crank/dda8-capstone/README.md

 ---

 1. Are prospective students incentivized to choose NSS over other bootcamps, if given the opportunity?
-1. How well does NSS and its competitors preapre their students for success?
+1. How well does NSS and its competitors prepare their students for success?
 2. What are those competitors excelling at where NSS is not?

 ### Technologies Used and Data Sources